BobG1983/rantz_proto/README.md

 ## Spawning at a Location

 I didn't want to be specific about how locations were handled, so this is left up to you.
 My recommendation is to add a position to your prototypes, and edit that position before calling spawn_prototype.

+## Usage

+Add the ProtoPlugin to your app.
+Register your manifests using app.add_manifest() then spawn entities with commands.spawn_prototype().

+If you want to control when load happens, use app.configure_sets() on the ProtoSchedule::Loading schedule.